 Login to the Azure Portal(https://portal.azure.com/)

-Once you logged in to the Azure Portal, click on the portal Menu as highlighted below. then, from the left navigation click on the Cost Management + Billing.
-On the Overview tab, you can able to see the Subscription ID as highlighted below.
+Once you log in to the Azure Portal, click on the portal Menu as highlighted below.
+Then, from the left navigation, click on Cost Management + Billing.
+On the Overview tab, you can see the Subscription ID as highlighted below.
 Now copy this ID and keep it with you.

-Now the next is we need to copy the Tenant ID, To get the Tenant ID, click on the portal Menu as highlighted below. then, from the left navigation click on the Azure Active Directory.
-Now you can able to see below the Tenant ID as highlighted, click on the Copy button to copy the Tenant ID.
+Now, we need to copy the Tenant ID, To get the Tenant ID, click on the portal Menu as highlighted below.
+Then, from the left navigation, click on the Azure Active Directory.
+Now you can see below the Tenant ID as highlighted.
+Click on the Copy button to copy the Tenant ID.
 You can copy and keep it with you.

 Now run the below PowerShell Script to get the Azure Virtual Machine details